BPS Welcome Services

 -

-Beginning with the admissions cycle for the 2022-23 school year, exam school invitations are distributed across eight tiers of census tracts grouped together based on socioeconomic factors.
+In accordance with the Exam School Admissions Policy that was approved in July 2021, exam school invitations are distributed across eight tiers of census tracts grouped together based on socioeconomic factors.

 -